pafable/nomad-poc/README.md

 # Build a Nomad POC Environment

+This project will create an AMI with nomad and docker installed.

 ## Create AMI for Nomad Server and Client

 Create a `vars.pkrvars.hcl` in the packer directory and add the following.